wunderio/charts/simplehtml/README.md

 1. We use `upgrade --install` to upgrade an existing release, or create one if there is no release with that name.
 2. `RELEASE_NAME` is based on the name of the repository and the name of the branch.
 This automatically gives us a dedicated environment for each branch.
-3. The `drupal` chart is pulled from our helm repository located at `https://wunderio.github.io/charts`
-4. We set the `environmentName` to match our branch name.
+3. We set the `environmentName` to match our branch name.
 This is used to have nicer URLs for branch-specific environments.
-5. We pass references to the docker images that were created earlier in the build process and tagged with the ID of the commit being deployed.
-6. We explicitly specify the MariaDB passwords.
-If these are not set, the MariaDB chart will set a random password on each deployment, which will result in a broken database.
-This applies to all Helm charts that store encrypted data, and won't be solved until Helm 3.
-7. We deploy each repository into a dedicated namespace to provide some separation.
+4. We deploy each repository into a dedicated namespace to provide some separation.
-8. Each project has its own `silta.yml` file where the default configuration can be overridden.
+5. Each project has its own `silta.yml` file where the default configuration can be overridden.

 ## Configuration